ReSpec to EPUB

 Various media types used in the code.

-Base URL for the W3C files (like base.css
+Base URL for the W3C files (like base.css, logos in SVG format) modified for EPUB.

 Cut-off date for the publication process change